-Students living on a traditional residence hall floor will have one dedicated sink, shower and toilet assigned to them by Residence Life staff, which will be reserved for their shared use with four or five other students on that same floor.
+Students living on a traditional residence hall floor have one dedicated sink, shower and toilet assigned to them by Residence Life staff, which are reserved for their shared use with four or five other students on that same floor.
 Students within this “nuclear family” are expected to only use these assigned bathroom fixtures and clean them after each use (please see next section).
 While the ideal is that the student will only use this dedicated sink, shower, and toilet assigned to them, it is understood that there may be rare instances when a student cannot wait if one of these items is in use by another member of their nuclear family.
 Students living in the apartments and in special-interest houses are considered a nuclear family with those in the same apartment/house.

 Cleaning and Hygiene Expectations

 Messiah has aligned expectations based on CDC guidance for cleaning and disinfecting.
 Students are responsible for maintaining the cleanliness of their living spaces, including common floor living areas, bedrooms, and bathrooms.